camilohurtado/codigoton/README.md

 # Codigoton
 Bancolombia codigoton

 This is a personal project, intented to solve a programming excersise for a Hackaton.
-The description of the problem is in the file named:
+The description of the problem is in the file named: problem-statement.pdf

 ## Tech stack
 - Java 11